 NASA has announced today that it will launch NASA’s Parker Solar Probe on August 4 for a historic mission to understand the sun like never before.
-It will ‘touch’ the star, as the organization says, while flying close to it unprecedentedly.
+As the organization says, it will ‘touch’ the star while flying close to it unprecedentedly.

-Media have been invited to view the spaceship on July 13 at 1.30pm EDT at the Astrotech Payload Operations payload processing facility in Titusville, Florida.
-The attendees will be allowed to photograph the spaceship, and can even interview the officials of the project regarding the mission.
+Media have been invited to view the spaceship on July 13 at 1.30 pm EDT at the Astrotech Payload Operations payload processing facility in Titusville, Florida.
+The attendees will be allowed to photograph the spaceship and even interview the project officials regarding the mission.

-NASA has clarified that this opportunity is open to only the American citizens who have a government-issued photo identity like a driver’s license, and proof of US citizenship, like a birth certificate or a passport.
+NASA has clarified that this opportunity is open to only American citizens who have a government-issued photo identity like a driver’s license and proof of US citizenship, like a birth certificate or a passport.

-NASA in a statement said that the payload Solar Probe being the size of a car will be carried by United Launch Alliance Delta IV Heavy rocket.
+NASA, in a statement, said that the Solar payload Probe is the size of a car and will be carried by United Launch Alliance Delta IV Heavy rocket.
 It will be launched from the Space Launch Complex 37 at the Cape Canaveral Air Force Station in Florida.

 This mission is part of the program ‘Living with a Star’ that are managed by NASA’s Goddard Space Flight Center in Greenbelt, Maryland.
 The space agency has already listed out instructions that the attendees must abide by in the event.